 Summary

 Now armed with knowledge, it’s time to take action.
 Whether it’s advocating for policy changes, educating others on financial literacy, or supporting initiatives that alleviate student debt burdens, each step counts.
 Your awareness and engagement can contribute to a brighter future for students and the economy.
-The student loan crisis demands attention, and your involvement can catalyse positive change.
+The student loan crisis demands attention, and your involvement can catalyze positive change.

 Frequently Asked Questions